djahasiel101600/RealTimeTaskManager/docs/local_development.md

-# Local Development (No Docker)
+# Local Development (No containerization)

-This repository now supports running the application directly on your local machine without Docker.
+This repository now supports running the application directly on your local machine without containerization.

 The following instructions assume: